twilcomgistix/SentinelOnePowershell/README.md

 ## Description
 Leverages the Sentinel One API to allow users to get information, create/edit sites, execute actions on agents, and more.

+This module is meant mostly for real time interaction with Sentinel One from the Powershell terminal.
+It depends on your API Token, hostname, and site id stored in your Windows user profile $ENV.
+The first time you use it, it requires user interaction.

+If you need to use it to perform tasks unattended, then you'll need to modify some of it.
+I would recommend copying some of the functions elsewhere instead of modifying the module directly if you actively use it.

+Additionally, you can use the "Base" request functions to build other functions inside the module that you might find handy or most useful.
+You can see a demonstration in the final example below.

 ## Examples
 ### Enter and store API Key and Server FQDN
 ```powershell